WHO IS RESPONSIBLE IN A MULTI-CAR ACCIDENT?

 - Accident Scene Evidence – Plenty of evidence can be gathered on the scene of the accident including pictures of vehicle damage, skid marks, and vehicle debris.

-LEGAL HELP FOR A MULTI-CAR ACCIDENT
+LEGAL HELP FOR MULTI-CAR ACCIDENTS

 If you have suffered a multiple car accident, hiring the services of an experienced and educated attorney is important.
 Auto accident lawyers lead the investigation process and handle the evidence collection process.
 One specialized evidence service offered by law firms is accident scene reconstruction.